Dual-induced multifractality in online viewing activity: Data

 \section{Data}

-Data sets from Movielens and Netflix both record individuals' reviews and markings on movies at a certain time, and are filtered according to the criteria of activity level, $M \geq 55$ (see definition in Sec.
+The experimental datasets, released by Movielens and Netflix, record views and ratings to movies at a given time.
+Each user's account is anonymous with a hash tag done by Movielens and Netflix.
+The total users are approximate 7,000 for Movielens and 17,774 for Netflix, respectively.
+The users' activity levels are hierarchically distributed both in Movielens and Netflix, as shown in Fig.\ref{activity}.
+We filter datasets according to user's activity level, $M \geq 55$ (see definition in Sec.
 4).
-We thus finally obtain 26,884 users (38.4$\%$ of total users) and 10,000,054 records in a long duration of 4,703 days (nearly 13 years) for Movielens, and 17,703 users (99.6$\%$ of total users) and 100,477,917 records in a long duration of 2,243 days (nearly 6 years) for Netflix.
-As the records in Movielens are almost sampled from its creation date, there are so many noise users.
-Nevertheless, both the sizes of the filtered users in these two data sets are more than $10^5$.
+Herein, we set $M \geq 55$ to guarantee that there are abundant records for converting into time series in a long duration.
+We finally obtain 26,884 users (38.4$\%$ of the total users) and 10,000,054 records for a duration of 4,703 days (nearly 13 years) for Movielens, and 17,703 users (99.6$\%$ of the total users) and 100,477,917 records for a duration of 2,243 days (nearly 6 years) for Netflix.
+Although the Movielens records begin at its creation date, and are thus noisy, the size of both filtered user datasets exceeds $10^5$.

-To convert these records into time series of events, we introduce two variables $x(t)$ and $x_{tot}(t)$ which means the events per day of a single user and whole community respectively.
-These time series serve as the base of our subsequently analysis.
-A visual illustration is shown in Fig. \ref{fig:timeSeries}, where (a) and (b) indicate the activity records of two typical users for Movielens and Netflix, respectively, (c) and (d) show corresponding time series of events at individual level, while (e) and (f) represent the time series of events at whole community level.
-In Fig. \ref{fig:timeSeries}, we also can observe the clusters of records or events which suggests the existence of burstyness in these online reviewing activities.
+To convert these records into time series, we introduce two variables: the records per day of a single user $x(t)$ and the records per day of the entire community $x_{\rm tot}(t)$.
+Note that the number of records quantifies the number of movies viewed by a single user $x(t)$, which is constrained by the number of hours in a day.
+We use these time series in our subsequent analysis.
+Figures~\ref{fig:timeSeries}(a) and (b) show the viewing actions of two typical users when they comment movies in Movielens and Netflix, respectively.
+Figures.~\ref{fig:timeSeries}(c) and (d) show the corresponding time series at the individual level.
+Figures.~\ref{fig:timeSeries}(e) and (f) show the time series at the communal level.
+In Fig.~\ref{fig:timeSeries} we can also observe the clusters of activity records that suggest the burstiness occurring in these online viewing activities.